 - The back of your throat

-If you wear dentures, you’ll have to take them out so he can check the tissue beneath them.
+If you wear dentures, you’ll have to take them out so they can check the tissue beneath them.

 The exam should take less than 5 minutes.